tcsuder/codereview-w4d5/README.md

 # THE PIZZA PLACE

-##### Website that allows user to order pizza with chosen toppings and receive price based on inputs
+##### This web project allows user to order pizza with chosen toppings and receive price based on inputs.

 #### By Tyler Suderman

 ## Description

-This application is a demonstration of constructors and prototypes using JavaScript and jQuery to create a pizza ordering website.
+This application is a demonstration of constructors and prototypes using JavaScript and jQuery.
+It also impliments red green refactoring with Mocha and Chai.

 ## Setup